WorldThirteen/youtube-watch-later-shortcut-ext/README.md

 **Minimal.
 Simple.
 Sufficient.**

-Enables shortcuts to add and remove currently watching video or short from the Watch Later playlist.
+Enables shortcuts to add and remove currently watching video or YouTube Shorts from the Watch Later playlist.

 For Mac:
 - <kbd>⌥ Option</kbd> + <kbd>⇧ Shift</kbd> + <kbd>L</kbd> to Add